WPDevelopers/notificationx/README.txt

 - Customization option to the display across the site, on specific posts, pages or exclude from the specific location
 - Advanced **9+ integrations** to power up your social proof marketing strategies
 - Connect NotificationX with **Zapier** to build absolutely anything
-- Check the results from **Analytics tool** [PRO] and see how many times a certain notification popup has been viewed, clicked or even its Click-through Rate
+- Check the results from **Analytics tool** [PRO] and see how many times a certain notification popup has been viewed, clicked, or even its Click-through Rate
 - Option to deactivate unnecessary integrations to keep the site lite
 - Review Popup will increase your engagement and credibility.